|This is a mixture of my opinion, experience as a BMW rider and dealer.

 I prefer to ride alone, quickly and with maximum control.
 Riding with LB is fun.
 How is this accomplished with comfort?
 Riding with LB puts one in a slightly bent forwards position.
 At low town speeds, a bit of weight is on the arms and this decreases as the speed goes up.
 At some speed, a balance is reached and in my case, it is at about 60 mph.
 Above that, the wind begins to pull on my upper torso.
 I solve this by using a type of fairing, a tank bag.
 The Harro bag (made in Europe) is specifically designed to be a fairing, chest rest, and storage.
 For me, a tank bag is first for support.
 I have often stuffed the bag just for the supporting effect I want.
 Now the LB really comes into their own.
 I can shift weight onto my chest, my feet or to my butt.
 This variety of weight shift is super important in LONG distance travel.
 The wind profile is smaller, the center of gravity is forwards and lower, both “good” things.

 To reduce the wind buffeting, I fill in the area behind me with a sleeping bag on the rear of the seat.
 Then this tails off to soft luggage on the rack.
-It is always best to have no empty holes in the side profile.
+It is always best to have no empty holes when viewing the side profile.
 An empty space can be a contributing factor in wobbles.
 Only with LB will you be happy with the stock seat.
-It allows one to move forwards and backward.
+It allows one to move forward and backward.
 I usually ride with Hippo hands, by Vetter, and this is the “fairing” for my hands.
 I only ride with a full face helmet.
 The total protection with this scheme is pretty good, even in rain.
 Hippo hands are now made by a variety of people, use Google.

 U.S. bars or high bars (HB) allows one to ride in a way that looks “dignified.”
 This HB style is most common for “two up.”
 The USA slash 5s were provided with HB as stock.
 The position is nearly upright and the air begins to pull at the rider even at low speeds.